Llandaff Insole Court lottery restoration plans on show

 If approved, the restoration could be given the go-ahead by the end of 2012, with more bids for lottery cash to follow.

 It is hoped the work will be completed by 2014.
-It will include office accommodation, workshops for small businesses, a cafe, centre for older people and a nursery.'New era'
+It will include office accommodation, workshops for small businesses, a cafe, centre for older people and a nursery.

 Future plans also include heritage tours of the house and tower.